The Impact of Mobility on Gossip Algorithms: Network model and preliminaries

 \subsection{Time model}

 We use the asynchronous time model \cite{BertsekasBook,BoydIT}, which is well-matched to the distributed nature of wireless networks.
 In particular, we assume that each sensor has an independent clock whose ``ticks'' are distributed as a rate $\lambda$ Poisson process.
 Our analysis is based on measuring time in terms of the number of ticks of an equivalent single virtual global clock ticking according to a rate $n\lambda$ Poisson process.
 An exact analysis of the time model can be found in \cite{BoydIT}.
 We will refer to the time between two consecutive clock ticks as one timeslot.
+This modeling assumption results in a discrete-time system in which one sensor is selected uniformly in each time slot.

 Throughout this paper we will be analyzing the number of required messages without worrying about delay.
 We can therefore adjust the length of the timeslots relative to the communication time so that only one packet exists in the network at each timeslot with high probability.
 Note that this assumption is made only for analytical convenience; in a practical implementation, several packets might co-exist in the network, but the associated issues are beyond the scope of this work.